 </metric>

 This projection retrieves the elements of type "dependency" where the given class is the client.
 For class c, this would get us d0, d1, and d2.
-So far so good, however, we may not want to access the dependency elements, but the actual suppliers themselves, e.g., to filter for suppliers of a certain element type.
+So far so good, however, we are probably more interested in actual supplier elements.
+This is where attribute "element" comes in:

 <metric name="SupplierElements" domain="class">